How Living Intentionally Can Improve Your Effectiveness

 “Each woman needs to make time to think about her identity as leader, choose what she wants, and work intentionally to make it happen,” says Santana.

 With self-clarity, you begin to see ways your identity is playing out positively or negatively in terms of leadership effectiveness.
+You understand how to lead authentically and how to set goals that align with your values.

 Agency is about taking control of your career, knowing you are shaping your job, your leadership style and your life.
-It begins with identifying a desired goal and then actively pursuing the experience, behaviors, skills or relationships that will put you in a position to achieve that goal.
+It begins with identifying a desired goal and then actively pursuing the experience, behaviors, skills, or relationships that will put you in a position to achieve that goal.

 Living agentically is equally important for establishing your desired leadership brand.

-“Leadership brand is what people say about you when you are not in the room,” explains Pappa.
+“Your leadership brand is what people say about you when you are not in the room,” explains Pappa.
 “What do you want that to be?
 What do you need to do to create it?”

 The right relationships and ties are known to be an asset in getting access to information, earning promotions and gaining opportunities.
 Effective leaders rely on key networks and trusted partners to get results.

 Yet, many women resist the process of networking.
+Here’s how women can build an effective network.

-“Ultimately, it’s is about developing leadership capability in service of a chosen goal rather than one that just happens to be there — and in ways that will have the most impact,” says Pappa.
+“Ultimately, it’s is about developing leadership capability in service of a chosen goal, rather than one that just happens to be there — and in ways that will have the most impact,” says Pappa.